Hymnody of continental Europe: Anabaptists

 Even Thomas Müntzer, who had introduced a reformatory German-language liturgy before Luther, wrote new hymns.
 Müntzer relied mainly on well-known Gregorian melodies, which he translated into German.
 Some of his songs, such as his translation of the Latin Conditor alme siderum can be found today in both Catholic and Protestant hymnals.

-In the context of the Reformation Baptist movement, new hymns were created.
+In the context of the Radical Reformation movement, new hymns were created.
 Particularly noteworthy is the first printed in 1564 Anabaptist hymn book Ausbund, which was used until the 19th century in southern German Mennonites and even today in the Amish in North America.
-The core of the hymn book was 51 songs whose authorship is unknown save that they were all written between 1535 and 1540 by Baptists in the dungeon of the Veste Oberhaus castle.
+The core of the hymn book was 51 songs whose authorship is unknown save that they were all written between 1535 and 1540 by Anabaptists in the dungeon of the Veste Oberhaus castle.
 They were mostly sung to folk melodies.
 Also popular was Das schön Gesangbüchlein from 1565, which contained 122 songs.
-Known Anabaptist songwriters include Felix Manz, one of the co-founders of the first Baptist church in 1525, as well as Michael Sattler, Hans Hut, Leonhard Schiemer and George Blaurock.
+Known Anabaptist songwriters include Felix Manz, one of the co-founders of the first Anabaptist church in 1525, as well as Michael Sattler, Hans Hut, Leonhard Schiemer and George Blaurock.
 Some churches of Anabaptist heritage today still practice the lining out of hymns.